mfahey312/SaguaroProject/README.md

 * Is there a relationship between saguaro growth rate and precipitation?
 We would expect to see higher growth rates in the year(s) following a high precipitation year.

 ## Data
-* Historical Saguaro Inventory records were requested from DBG.
-A report was downloaded from livingcollections.org.
+* Historical Saguaro Inventory records were provided by Desert Botanical Garden from https://www.livingcollections.org.
 * Weather data was purchased from Visual Crossing: https://www.visualcrossing.com/weather/weather-data-services#/login
 * Saguaro and weather datasets were cleaned up and reformated using pandas.
 * Mortality_per_year_ready_for_analysis.csv contains the count of how many saguaros were lost in each year of interest.